Fequently asked questions (FAQ)

 You will have to ensure that your customer can stop PSSDIAG soon enough after the problem occurrence to avoid losing trace data you need to troubleshoot the issue.

-Consider using PSSDIAG’s /E and /L command line parameter to restart collection each night.
-This can be very useful if you need to trace for
+- Consider using PSSDIAG’s /E and /L command line parameter to restart collection each night.
+This can be very useful if you need to trace for many

 and the "/L" (run continuously) tells PSSDIAG to automatically restart collection instead of exiting when the shutdown time is reached.
 The /Q (quiet mode) parameter suppresses the "Do you want to overwrite existing files?" prompt.
 Also